 Soft Skills

-Cleaning: Cleaning also comes under supervision of facility team.
+Cleaning: Cleaning also comes under the supervision of the facility team.
 They can make it according to their pre-defined schedule.

 Operational: These include daily operations continued within the building including help desk activities.

-Health and safety: Facility management team is responsible to monitor and control safety of the people and buildings.
-If they face any failure in their work, it leads to dissatisfaction and public related issues.
+Health and safety: The facility management team is responsible to monitor and control the safety of the people and buildings.
+If they face any failure in their work, it leads to dissatisfaction and public-related issues.

-Fire safety: Facility management department is supposed to face more risks and dangers to lives of inhabitants.
+Fire safety: The facility management department is supposed to face more risks and dangers to the lives of inhabitants.
 FM team has to take care of all fire safety equipment and keep their records up to date.

-Security: FM team is also responsible to provide security for its own organization specifically for hardware maintenance.
+Security: The FM team is also responsible for providing security for its organization specifically for hardware maintenance.

-Maintenance, testing and inspections: FM team is required to maintain a schedule for its various tasks so that risk could be minimized and major objectives could be achieved.
+Maintenance, testing and inspections: The FM team is required to maintain a schedule for its various tasks so that risk can be minimized and major objectives can be achieved.

-Contracts: The facilities management team is also responsible to revise their contract they have done with third party service providers.
+Contracts: The facilities management team is also responsible for revising the contracts they have done with third-party service providers.

-Commercial property management: FM team also manage property ownership and contracts.
+Commercial property management: The FM team also manages property ownership and contracts.

 Al-Tamimi, N. and Fadzil, S. (2012).
 Energy-efficient envelope design for high-rise residential buildings in Malaysia.
 Architectural Science Review, 55(2), pp.119-127.